haimbilia/BuyHub/readme.txt

     => 062853 - Admin UI: Fatal error is showing while clicking on the "SEO Friendly URL" of the brands and URL is not getting highlighted while having on it
     => 062860 - Admin UI: Font size and color are not correct of the titles and their data while viewing the seller approval's request
-    => 062906 - Admin UI: Getting a UI issue on the Special price and volume discount
+    => 062906 - Admin UI: Getting a UI issue on the Special price and volume discount => 062852 - Admin UI: The size of the "options" and "specification" section is changing according to the data while adding the product

 Known Issues and Problems :
     => 82248 : Renaming existing DPO Payment Gateway to Paygate as it belongs to South Africa linked with Dpo Group.